neopg-io/neopg.io/content/blog/no-ad-hoc-parser.md

 backtracking has to be handled manually (a design choice that maximizes the potential performance).
-Given that a large scale software project can easily contain dozens of parsers and hundreds of grammar rules, this setup cost is quickly amorized.
+Given that a large scale software project can easily contain dozens of parsers and hundreds of grammar rules, this setup cost quickly pays off.

 ## Really no ad-hoc parsing?